Evidence for a highly opaque large-scale galaxy void at the end of reionization: Introduction

-To overcome these limitations and obtain a more conclusive statement, we are carrying out surveys of Lyman Break Galaxies (LBGs) across $5.5\lesssim z\lesssim 6.0$ using Subaru Hyper Suprime-Cam (HSC) in multiple quasar fields, including those with both extremely high and low $\taueff$ values.
-LBG surveys are complementary to LAE surveys as a different type of galaxies are used as density tracers and have the advantages that they are not affected by the IGM opacity and can also cover a wider redshift range.
+To overcome these limitations and obtain a more conclusive statement, we are carrying out surveys of Lyman-break Galaxies (LBGs) across $5.5\lesssim z\lesssim 6.0$ using Subaru Hyper Suprime-Cam (HSC) in multiple quasar fields, including those with both extremely high and low $\taueff$ values.
+LBG surveys are complementary to LAE surveys as different types of galaxies are used as density tracers and have the advantages that they are not affected by the IGM opacity and can also cover a wider redshift range.

 In this paper, we present our first result in the field of J0148$+$0600.
 The layout of the paper is as follows.
 We present our HSC data in Section \ref{sec:data}.
 In Section \ref{sec:analysis}, we describe the selection of LBG candidates and present the results.
 We compare the results with models and give discussions in Section \ref{sec:discussions}.
 Finally, we summarize our results in Section \ref{sec:summary}.
-Throughout the paper we adopt a standard flat cosmology with $(\Omega_\mathrm{m},~\Omega_\Lambda,~h) = (0.308, 0.692, 0.678)$ \citep{2016A&A...594A..13P} and all magnitudes are presented in the AB system.
+Throughout the paper, we adopt a standard flat cosmology with $(\Omega_\mathrm{m},~\Omega_\Lambda,~h) = (0.308, 0.692, 0.678)$ \citep{2016A&A...594A..13P}, and all magnitudes are presented in the AB system.